Last Updated 2.17.25.

 - Stephen Stoft.
 "Evidence that CO2 is the Cause of Global Warming." zFacts.com, accessed January 9, 2017, http://zfacts.com/p/226.html

-- The slight downward trend in temperature from about 1945 until about 1975 is due to the increase in Sulfate Aerosols (SO4), largely produced by burning coal that contains sulfur.
-These cool the earth, and their increase during these years largely canceled the increase in CO2 during the same period.
+- The slight downward trend in temperature from about 1945 until about 1975 is due to the increase in Sulfate Aerosols (SO4), which are produced mainly by burning sulfur-containing coal.
+These aerosols cool the earth, and their increase during these years essentially canceled the rise in CO2 during the same period.

 - Shannon Hall, "NASA: Earth's poles are tipping thanks to climate change."
 April 8, 2016.
 PBS.org. http://www.pbs.org/newshour/rundown/nasa-earths-poles-are-tipping-thanks-to-climate-change/